- Placenta previa, or low-lying placenta, is when the placenta covers part or all of the cervix during the last months of pregnancy.

 - prior diagnosis of placenta previa

 The placenta usually corrects itself.
-In fact, only 10 percent of cases will go on to develop into full placenta previa (RCOG).
+According to the Royal College of Obstetricians and Gynaecologists, only 10 percent of cases will go on to develop into full placenta previa.

-If you experience any bleeding in the second half of your pregnancy, doctors will monitor the position of the placenta using one of the following preferred methods:
+If you experience any bleeding in the second half of your pregnancy, doctors will monitor the position of the placenta using one of these preferred methods:

-- transvaginal ultrasounds, in which the probe is placed inside the vagina to provide an inside view of your vaginal canal and cervix.
+- Transvaginal ultrasound: Your doctor places a probe inside the vagina to provide an inside view of your vaginal canal and cervix.
 This is the preferred and most accurate method for determining placenta previa.

-- MRI (magnetic resource imaging), which will help to clearly determine the placenta’s location
+- MRI (magnetic resonance imaging): This imaging scan will help clearly determine the placenta’s location.

-There are four types of placenta previa.
-Each will have its own effect on whether a mother can have a normal delivery or whether she will need a C-section.
+There are four types of placenta previa, ranging from minor to major.
+Each will have its own effect on whether a mother can have a normal delivery or whether she will need a cesarean delivery.
 Treatment for placenta previa will also be based on which type you have.

 The placenta only partially covers the opening of the cervix.
 Vaginal birth is still possible.

 This type begins in early to mid pregnancy.
-Placenta is positioned at the edge of the cervix, and there is a good chance you will be able to have a vaginal delivery.
+The placenta is positioned at the edge of the cervix, and there is a good chance of having a vaginal delivery.

 This is the most serious type.
-In this type, the placenta will eventually cover the entire cervix.
+In major placenta previa, the placenta will eventually cover the entire cervix.
 C-sections are usually recommended, and in severe cases, the baby may have to be delivered prematurely.

-With all types, heavy or uncontrollable bleeding may necessitate an emergency C-section to protect you and your baby.
+With all types, heavy or uncontrollable bleeding may necessitate an emergency cesarean delivery to protect you and your baby.

-For cases of placenta previa with minimal or no bleeding, your doctor will likely suggest bed rest, which means resting in bed as much as possible—only standing and sitting when absolutely necessary.
+For cases of placenta previa with minimal or no bleeding, your doctor will likely suggest bed rest.
+This means resting in bed as much as possible, and only standing and sitting when absolutely necessary.
 You’ll also be asked to avoid sex and likely exercise as well.
 If bleeding occurs during this time, you should seek medical care as soon as possible.

 Cases of heavy bleeding may require hospital bed rest.
 Depending on the amount of blood lost, you may need blood transfusions.
 You may also need to take medicine to prevent premature labor.

-In the case of uncontrolled bleeding, an emergency C-section will have to be performed.
+In the case of uncontrolled bleeding, an emergency cesarean delivery will have to be performed.

-A placenta previa diagnosis can cast a pall over your pregnancy.
-The Mayo Clinic provides some ideas for how to cope with your condition and how to prepare yourself for delivery:
+A placenta previa diagnosis can be alarming for expectant mothers.
+The Mayo Clinic provides some ideas for how to cope with your condition and how to prepare yourself for delivery.

-- Be prepared for your C-section: Depending on the type of your placenta previa, you might not be able to have a vaginal birth.
-It is good to remember the ultimate goal — the health of you and your baby.
+Be prepared for your cesarean delivery: Depending on the type of your placenta previa, you might not be able to have a vaginal birth.
+It’s good to remember the ultimate goal — the health of you and your baby.

-- Enjoy bed rest: If you are active, bed rest can feel a bit confining.
-However, use the time wisely by catching up on small projects like putting together a photo album or writing letters, resting up, and reading about your upcoming lifestyle change.
+Enjoy bed rest: If you are active, bed rest can feel confining.
+However, you can use the time wisely by catching up on small projects, such as: